milomedia/tilix/impact.md

 - template: content-block
   headline: Joint venture
   text: Tilix works with various partners (e.g. [Sustainable Direction](http://www.sustainabledirection.com/),
-    [NovAzure](http://www.novazure.com/)) on joint ventures.
+    [NovAzure](http://www.novazure.com/)) on impactful joint ventures.
 Here we share ownership, returns, risks, and governance.
-This is helping Tilix access new markets; gain scale efficiencies by combining assets and operations; or to access skills and capabilities that are not a core strength.
+This is helping Tilix access new markets;
+    gain scale efficiencies by combining assets and operations; access skills and capabilities that are not a core strength.
 - template: content-block
   headline: Accelerator